dedeswim/vits-robustness-torch/README.md

 - [RobustBench Imagenet](datasets/robustbench_image_net/): to generate the subset of 5000 images used in RobustBench as a TFDS dataset.
 - [ImageNet Perturbations](datasets/imagenet_perturbations/): to generate a dataset of adversarial perturbations targeting several models for the RobustBench subset.
 We used these perturbations to classify them with SOTA ImageNet models to quantify the perceptual nature of adversarial perturbations.
 - [ImageNet AdvEx](datasets/imagenet_advex/): to generate a dataset of adversarial examples targeting several models for the RobustBench subset.

+Additional information about how TFDS datasets are generated can be found on TFDS' [documentation](https://www.tensorflow.org/datasets/add_dataset).

 ### Tests